neo-project/docs/docs/en-us/exchange/client.md

 > [!Note]
 >
-> NEO-CLI supports wallets in two formats: the sqlite wallet (.db3) and the new [NEP6 standard](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki) wallet (.json).
+> Neo-CLI supports wallets in two formats: the sqlite wallet (.db3) and the new [NEP6 standard](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki) wallet (.json).
 For exchanges the sqlite wallet is recommended.

 To create a wallet, do the following：